iainctduncan/scheme-for-max/README.md

 There will be documentation, tutorials, and video examples coming over the next several months (2020-01-29).
 In the meantime, if this piques your interest and you want to hear about progress, you can join the scheme-for-max google group. https://groups.google.com/forum/#!forum/scheme-for-max

+I would love some help testing and compiling on windows if anyone is interested there!

 We are using S7 Scheme, a "lisp-y" Scheme by Bill Schottstaedt at CCRMA, based originally on Tiny Scheme.
 S7 is a an easy to embed scheme intrepreter, with many nice features for algorithmic composition and embeddding, such as first-class environments, thread safety, applicative syntax, keywords, a very straight forward FFI (foreign function interface), and Common-Lisp-style macros.

 License: As S7 Scheme, and TinyScheme on which it is based, are BSD licensed, this is too.